 ABC News has not been able to reach Searles, and Trump has not released a specific statement about her claims.

-ABC News’ James Hill and Cindy Smith contributed to this report.
+ABC News’ James Hill, Cindy Smith and Kaitlyn Folmer contributed to this report.